To investors, Lemonade bills itself as the evolutionary successor to the old insurance guard.

 As a result of those losses, Lemonade says shares purchased at its target of $24.50 will have a book value of $15, which may signal to some investors the target price is overvalued.
 Following the IPO, SoftBank is forecasted to own 21.8 percent of all shares.
 Co-founders Daniel Schreiber and Shai Wininger will retain majority control with 60 percent of shares divided evenly between them.

-Lemonade now finds itself selling into a property market shocked by furloughs and layoffs, with 61 percent of its business concentrated in three states: California, Texas and New York.
-While the company boasts in its S-1 of capturing seven percent of New York City’s rental market, the shockwaves of the coronavirus pandemic have sent vacancy rates to a 14-year high.
+Disappointing valuation aside, Lemonade now finds itself selling into a property market shocked by furloughs and layoffs, with 61 percent of its business concentrated in three states: California, Texas and New York.
+While the company boasts in its S-1 of capturing seven percent of New York City’s rental market, the shockwaves of the coronavirus pandemic have sent vacancy rates to a 14-year high in the city.

 In Texas, a resurgent virus has caused a spike of Covid infections, reaching a peak of 5,589 new cases on June 24.
 Gov. Greg Abbott has postponed the state’s reopening plan, closing bars and reducing restaurant capacity.
 According to Texas A&M Real Estate Center chief economist Mark Dotzour, lucrative real estate markets in Dallas and Houston are likely to suffer as residents flee to the suburbs.